flatland-association/flatland-book/getting-started/rl/single-agent.md

 Results
 ---

-Running the `training_navigation.py` file trains a simple agent to navigate to any random target within the railway network.
+Running the `single_agent_training.py` file trains a simple agent to navigate to any random target within the railway network.
 After running you should see a learning curve similar to this one:

 ![Learning_curve](https://i.imgur.com/yVGXpUy.png)

 and the agent behavior should look like this:

 ![Single_Agent_Navigation](https://i.imgur.com/t5ULr4L.gif)

+This is a good start!
+In the next page, we will see how to train a policy that can handle multiple agents in a more robust way.
+You will then be able to **submit it to the NeurIPS 2020 Flatland challenge!**